akern40/ndarray/docs/README.md

 The API docs are hosted on [crates.io](https://docs.rs/ndarray/latest/ndarray/) and are generated from doc comments embedded in the `ndarray` source code.
 As a result, any documentation that is specific to a particular struct, trait, function, or method will appear there.
 These docs are the "reference" material: they try to succinctly describe the library's various components.
-However, this is not the right venue for all kinds of documentation, and that's where the website comes in.
+However, that is not the right venue for all kinds of documentation, and that's where the website comes in.

 ## Website
 The website is hosted using GitHub pages and is generated from markdown files that are separate from the source code itself.